What is Business Process Testing?

 - Default value: You could enter some default value which can be used if you didn't pass any value from the Component.

-- Description: You can mention brief description about the parameter.
+- Description: You can mention a brief description of the parameter.

 Output parameters can be added or deleted similar to input parameters.
 If you want to return any value(s) from the Component, then you have to use output parameters.